Glebegor/BCAT/README.md

 # BCAT - Blockchain Anonymous Token

 ## Description
+BCAT is a test blockchain to understand web 3.0 technology.
 BCAT has 6 "I't will be":
 - It will be public blockchain.
 - It will be anonymous.